 - Trustworthiness is about having confidence in the people and organisations that produce statistics and data.

 - Quality is about using data and methods that produce assured statistics.

 - Value is about producing statistics that support society’s needs for information.

 Each pillar contains a number of principles and detailed practices that you should commit to when producing and releasing official statistics.
 You should apply this framework in a proportionate and flexible way to improve public confidence in your statistics.

-Ed Humpherson, Director General for Regulation, explains the three pillars of the Code in this short video.
+Ed Humpherson, Director General for Regulation, explains the three pillars of the Code.

 Click on a pillar or principle below to find out more.